apache/shardingsphere/docs/document/content/faq/_index.en.md

 1. Because the spring-boot-starter of certain datasource pool (such as druid) will configured before sharding-jdbc-spring-boot-starter and create a default datasource, then conflict occur when sharding-jdbc create datasources.
 2. A simple way to solve this issue is removing the the spring-boot-starter of certain datasource pool, sharding-jdbc create datasources with suitable pools.

-## 21. How to add a new logic schema dynamically when use sharing-proxy?
+## 21. How to add a new logic schema dynamically when use ShardingSphere-Proxy?

 Answer:

 1. Before version 4.1.0, sharing-proxy can't support adding a new logic schema dynamically, for example, when a proxy starting with two logic schemas, it always hold the two schemas and will be notified about the table/rule changed events in the two schemas.
 2. Since version 4.1.0, sharing-proxy support adding a new logic schema dynamically via sharding-ui or zookeeper, and it's a plan to support removing a exist logic schema dynamically in runtime.

-## 22. How to use a suitable database tools connecting sharding-proxy?
+## 22. How to use a suitable database tools connecting ShardingSphere-Proxy?

 Answer:

-1. Sharding-proxy could be considered as a mysql sever, so we recommend using mysql command line tool to connect to and operate it.
+1. ShardingSphere-Proxy could be considered as a mysql sever, so we recommend using mysql command line tool to connect to and operate it.
 2. If users would like use a third-party database tool, there may be some errors cause of the certain implementation/options.
 For example, we recommend Navicat with version 11.1.13(not 12.x), and turn on "introspect using jdbc metadata"(or it will get all real tables info from informations_schema) in idea or datagrip.

 ## 23. Found a JtaTransactionManager in spring boot project when integrating with ShardingTransaction of XA